-This UCITS comes under the "Bonds and other debt securities denominated in euro" category.
-Its investment objective is to generate performance based on trends in EUR-denominated fixed-income markets, primarily through exposure to high-yield securities, from the time of subscription to 31 December 2026.
-The average portfolio maturity shall range from January to December 2026.
-As a result, the SICAV does not have a benchmark.
-The SICAV's investment strategy is not limited to a buy and hold strategy: while the management company will typically hold its securities to maturity, it may carry out arbitrage transactions if it identifies issuers in the portfolio with a higher risk of default and/or if new market opportunities occur, in order to optimise the portfolio's average yield to maturity.
+The sub-fund is a UCITS in the "Bonds and other debt securities denominated in euro" category.
+The investment objective of the sub-fund, at the time of subscription and until 31/12/2029, is to achieve performance net of fees linked to the current yields on bonds maturing in 2029 by investing exclusively in securities rated investment grade (non-speculative).
+The average portfolio maturity shall range from January to December 2029.
+As such, the sub-fund does not have a benchmark.

+The sub-fund's investment strategy is not limited to buying and holding bonds: while the management company will typically hold its securities to maturity, it may carry out arbitrage transactions, particularly if it identifies issuers in the portfolio with a higher risk of default and/or if new market opportunities arise, in order to optimise the portfolio's average yield to maturity.

-Portfolio construction is carried out in three stages: (i) an initial phase of around six months from 28 February 2020, during which the portfolio will be composed of fixed-income securities maturing on or before 31 December 2028, and money market securities.
-The average maturity will fall between January and December 2026; (ii) a holding period (corresponding to the recommended investment horizon) during which at least 80% of the portfolio will consist of these fixed-income securities and (iii) a monetisation period from 1 January 2026 when maturing fixed-income securities are replaced with money market instruments, and no further subscriptions will be permitted.
-The management company undertakes to convert, merge or liquidate the SICAV within six months of 30 June 2026.
-New subscriptions will no longer be accepted from 1 September 2023.
+Portfolio construction is carried out in three stages: (i) an initial period when the sub-fund is accepting subscriptions, during which the management company will gradually invest in fixed-income securities maturing on or before 31 December 2030 and money market securities; (ii) a holding period (corresponding to the recommended investment horizon) during which at least 80% of the portfolio will consist of these fixed-income securities.
+The average maturity will fall between January and December 2029; and (iii) a monetisation period from 1 January 2029 where maturing fixed-income securities are replaced with money market instruments.
+The management company undertakes to convert, merge or liquidate the UCITS within six months of 30 June 2029.
+New subscriptions are no longer accepted from 1 January 2025.